Transportation in Metro Manila: Airports

 Ninoy Aquino International Airport (IATA: MNL, ICAO: RPLL) is the main international gateway to the Philippines and Metro Manila.
 The airport is located between Pasay and Parañaque, about seven kilometers south of Manila city proper and southwest of Makati.
 It is managed by the Manila International Airport Authority (MIAA), an attached agency of the Department of Transportation (DOTr).

-With a record-breaking 42-million people using the airport in 2017, NAIA has long breached the 30-million combined passenger capacity of its four terminals.
+With a record-breaking 47-million people using the airport in 2019, NAIA has long breached the 30-million combined passenger capacity of its four terminals.
 While numerous proposals from the private sector to expand NAIA have been put forward, none have been implemented.
 There are also exploratory talks to transfer terminal assignments among airlines.

 Officially, NAIA is the only airport serving the Manila area.
 However, in practice, both NAIA and Clark International Airport, located in the Clark Freeport Zone in Pampanga, serve the Manila area, with Clark catering mostly to low-cost carriers because of its lower landing fees compared to those charged at NAIA.
 In 2018, Clark handled 2.6 million passengers, all the while undergoing expansion to bring capacity to 12 million with the addition of a second terminal to be finished by 2021.

 Proposed airports

 In June 2014, JICA formally recommended the construction of a new airport in the vicinity of Sangley Point, Cavite City to replace the space-constricted NAIA.
 The recommendation involved the reclamation of Manila Bay to locate the new airport.
 This is contained in JICA's Metro Manila Dream Plan roadmap.

 San Miguel Corporation, builders and concessionaires of the Manila Skyway and other infrastructure projects, submitted another unsolicited proposal in April 2018 to build an airport in northeast Manila Bay.
-In July 2019, the Swiss challenge period ended with no rival bids, and in September 2019 was given the Notice to Proceed from the Department of Transportation to build, operate and maintain the New Manila International Airport.
+In July 2019, the Swiss challenge period ended with no rival bids, and in September 2019 was given the Notice to Proceed from the Department of Transportation to build, operate and maintain New Manila International Airport.
 Pre-construction activities, including dredging of the rivers and canals leading to the site, began in October 2020.
 The first phase, consisting of two runways and the terminal buildings, is scheduled for completion by 2026.